 ★★★★ “The lightness of touch and splashes of humour quietly, charmingly, deftly coalesce into heartrending and heartwarming beauty.”
 Tim Bano, The Stage

-She is currently completing a PhD at Newcastle University, where she also lectures on drama.
+She participated in Paines Plough and Fiery Angel’s The Big Room, which is a scheme for 5 established playwrights to create work for larger audiences.
+Zoe is also completing a PhD at Newcastle University, where she also lectures on drama.
 Zoe took the M Phil in Playwriting at the University of Birmingham and was on the Royal Court Young Writers Programme.
 She worked as literary assistant at Hampstead Theatre and her plays Nativities and Petrification were developed and produced at Live Theatre in 2012 and 2016 respectively.

 Jess and Joe Forever